tropy/docs/export.md

 ## Export from Tropy

 Tropy items can be exported as JSON-LD.
-Currently, only one item can be exported at a time.

 ### Export from Tropy.

 To export from Tropy, right-click on an item in the item table.
 From the right-click menu, select Export Item.
+This action will open a dialog box, where you can save your JSON file onto your computer.
+To export multiple items, Ctrl/Command+click or Shift+click to select multiple items.
+Then right-click and select Export Selected Items.